 “I had my own bed to be in.
 I have my easy chair to sit in.
 I have my wife and my daughter with me to keep me company and they didn't have to worry about driving through all the traffic.
 It was really a good deal.”

-Paul Moots, MD, chief medical officer for OSF OnCall Digital Hospital, says the program currently only involves select patients seen in the OSF Saint Francis Emergency Department (ED).
+Paul Moots, MD, medical director of OSF OnCall Digital Hospital, says the program currently only involves select patients seen in the OSF Saint Francis Emergency Department (ED).
 Candidates have to be 18 or older, live within 30 minutes of the hospital and have Medicare as their insurer.